2024 Holiday Travel Tips

 HR professionals can assist with holiday travel in several ways, including

-Plan ahead.
-HR teams should meet with their employees and legal team prior to the employee’s travel to determine what steps the employee must take for traveling.
+HR teams should meet with their employees and legal team before travel to determine what steps the employee must take for traveling.

-Stay informed.
-Through Envoy’s website and U.S. and global news alerts, employees and HR teams can stay updated with the latest travel information.
+Envoy’s website and U.S. and global news alerts can keep employees and HR teams updated with the latest travel information.

 There are many aspects of international holiday traveling to be aware of.
 Along with these holiday travel tips, preparing in advance and working with an immigration services provider like Envoy can help HR teams and foreign national employees have a stress-free experience.